Contour Lines¶

 Step 2: Load the Concentration Data¶

-To analyze the 30th distribution of carbon concentration, we extract the data from the last time step.
+To analyze the final distribution of carbon concentration, we extract the data from the last time step of the conc1 file.

-The concentration field is visualized using bin.plot(), with transparency set for better readability.
+The concentration field is visualized using plot(), with transparency set for better readability.

 We retrieve the image array from the plot to overlay contour lines.